moment/momentjs.com/docs/moment-timezone/01-using-timezones/02-parsing-ambiguous-inputs.md

-Due to Daylight Saving Time, there is a possibility that a time either does not exist, or has existed twice.
+Due to daylight saving time, there is a possibility that a time either does not exist, or has existed twice.

 In the spring, at the start of DST, clocks move forward an hour.
 In reality though, it